No more than $2 million

 Q: Are you developing regulation or legislation?

-Q: What is the likely annual cost of the legislation?
+Q: What is the likely annual cost of the regulation?